 Put your fork down between bites.
 Chew thoroughly.
 Notice the flavors and textures.
 Have a conversation.
 Enjoy the experience.

 It sounds simple, but it makes a massive difference.
 You’ll eat less, feel more satisfied, and actually enjoy your meals.
+Plus, proper chewing helps with digestion, which means you’ll absorb more nutrients from your food.

 Mistake #7: Not Planning Ahead